upmaru/memovee-tama/tmdb-movie-analytics/querying.md

 ### Movie Count by Genre Analysis

-**User Query**: "How many science fiction movies do you have?" or "Show me the movie count breakdown by genre"
+**User Query**: "Show me the movie count breakdown by genre" or "What genres do you have and how many movies in each?" or "How many Science Fiction movies do you have?" or "How many [specific genre] movies are there?"

 ```json
 {